supertokens/supertokens-auth-react/examples/with-thirdparty-google-onetap/README.md

 ## How it works

 Google's one tap library calls a callback function with the ID token on a successful login.
 We then use the provided ID token with the Sign In Up API to complete the login process.
+More information on the google one tap login is available here - https://developers.google.com/identity/gsi/web/guides/features

 ### On the frontend

 The demo uses the pre-built UI, but you can always build your own UI instead.

--   We override the provider list to display One Tap UI in the place of Google button.
-That's achieved through a custom react component included in the example.
-The component accepts google client config and a callback.
+-   A custom react component included in the example (`google-one-tap/index.ts`) which is added in the `ThirdPartySignInAndUpProvidersForm_Override` in the `App.tsx` that renders the One Tap UI.
+The component accepts google client config and a callback (`doLogin`) that is called on successful login.
 -   The `doLogin` function defined in the `App.tsx` contains the logic to complete the login.
-  -    We first call the `getAuthorisationURLWithQueryParamsAndSetState` function to create client state
+    -   We first call the `getAuthorisationURLWithQueryParamsAndSetState` function to create client state.
+We need to do this because the `signInAndUp` function does validation on the state.
-  -    Then we call the sign in up API with the ID token available as `data.credential`.
+    -   Then we call the sign in up API (using `ThirdParty.signInAndUp` function) with the ID token available in the param `data.credential`.
-  -    Note that `authCode` and `state` are added in to the `userContext` and `getAuthCodeFromURL` & `getAuthStateFromURL` have been overridden in the `config.tsx` to use these values when available.
+    -   Note that `authCode` and `state` are added in to the `userContext` and `getAuthCodeFromURL` & `getAuthStateFromURL` have been overridden in the `config.tsx` so that these values are used when they are set in the `userContext` and use default implementation in other cases.
 -   `useShadowDom` is set to `false` in the `config.tsx` to let the google one tap library render the UI in the right parent element.

 ### On the backend